 **Meal receipts are ONLY required as documentation for a cash advance when the conference agenda/travel agenda indicates that meals have been provided.

-Savannah State University uses Summit Cruise & Travel to secure flights.
-If you would like the Procurement Office to purchase your flight, please call Maria at 912-961-0979 to get a price quote.
+Savannah State University uses Summit Cruise & Travel as well as Four Seasons Travel to secure flights.
+If you would like the Procurement Office to purchase your flight, please call Maria at Summit Travel at 912-961-0979 or Becky or Margaret at Four Sasons at 912-598-8000 to get a price quote.
 Then prepare your Travel Authorization Form indicating the amount of the flight.
 It would be wise to add about $100 to the price quoted to allow for any price fluctuation that may occur during the process.
-Once you have received your approved travel authorization form back, call Maria at Summit Cruise & Travel to reserve your flight with the authorization number issued on your form.
-Maria will then call Pamela Fulwood, Buyer II in the Procurement Office to verify and authorize the charge.
+Once you have received your approved travel authorization form back, call Summit Cruise & Travel or Four Seasons Travel to reserve your flight with the authorization number issued on your form.
+The travel agents will then call Pamela Fulwood, Sr. Procurement Specialist in the Procurement Office to verify and authorize the charge.
 Your ticket will be an electronic ticket.
-You can get the ticket confirmation number from Maria and go to www.checkmytrip.com to print your itinerary and your ticket if you chose.
+You can get the ticket confirmation number from the travel agent or go to www.checkmytrip.com to print your itinerary and your ticket if you chose.
 Your ticket can also be printed at the airport kiosks the day of your flight.

 Students and Employees are not to share rooms with each other.
 Employee lodging is accounted for in a different manner than it is for students, as required by the Board of Regents.
 Further, while student lodging can be handled through the Procurement Office, employee lodging cannot.
 The Procurement Office can under no circumstance pay for employee lodging via a Purchase Order or P-Card.
 An e-Procurement requisition should be completed for student lodging, with a list of students, dates of travel, hotel contact information, etc... provided in or attached to the e-Procurement requisition.